RiyadhKh4n/cmarket/README.md

 ### Footer

 The Footer is fixed to the bottom of the page.
-Footer has link for newsletter subscription, social media - Facebook page link, contact button for sending email to the site owner.
+The footer contains all the necessary links customers may need like the privacy policy, terms and conditions, contact form and the cMarket newsletter.

 ![d.footer](documentation/testing/footerdesktop.png)